Underlying migraine causes are not fully understood by the medical profession. That's the bad news.

 This in turn causes the blood vessels to expand, which makes them release even more chemicals, further irritating the nerves.

 Certain conditions believed to start this chemical reaction and contribute to the onset of a migraine attack is the trigger.
-This can include any combination of these food triggers (only one type of trigger):
+This can include one or any combination of these food triggers, or an accumulation of triggers:

 Other conditions believed to trigger a migraine headache include: